 This change means that roofing contractors may not be able to sell as many complete replacement jobs, as fewer homeowner policies will cover full replacements.
 As a result, roofing contractors should discuss this change with homeowners and be prepared to offer financing to help homeowners cover costs that may not be covered by their insurance company.

-Roofing contractors cannot file insurance claims for homeowners
+Understanding why roofing contractors can’t file insurance claims for homeowners

 In the past, homeowners could sign an Assignment of Benefits that would transfer insurance payments directly to their roofing contractor, making the process easier for both parties.
 However, Senate Bill 2-A, which went into effect December 16, 2022, now requires homeowners to file their own claims and hire third parties themselves, if necessary.
 This law puts the burden on homeowners to cover large payments if a project is denied or not paid out for the full cost of the repairs by the insurance company.